|

 stopped.
 Two arrows had already pierced the beast, in the eye

-and throat, almost simultaneously.
-Legolas turned towards the
+and the throat, almost simultaneously.
+Legolas turned towards

 "Beaten to it by a slip of a girl," grumbled Gimli.